rahulkj/rahulkj.github.io/_posts/2017-11-08-bosh-create-fail-disk-vsphere.md

 ---

 layout: post
 title: "❌ 'Bosh Create' Fails Due to Disk Format Issue on vSphere"
 date:   2017-11-08 17:31:00 -0600
 tags:
-  - bosh
+  - cloudfoundry
-  - vsphere
+  - vmware
-  - troubleshooting
+  - infrastructure
   - ntp
-  - storage
+  - devops
 categories:
-  - cloudfoundry
-  - troubleshooting
+  - CloudFoundry
-  - vmware
+  - VMware

 ---

 This is one crazy issue where I saw that bosh create on `vSphere` resulted in a stemcell creation, but when the bosh director vm was being created, I saw the error the bosh director vm that looked like